Markel murder trial day 7: Wiretaps played in court

-WCTV has continued coverage of this trial, including recaps of each day in court.
+WCTV has continued coverage of this trial,

-Whenever the trial is in session, you can watch a livestream of it here on our website.
+Whenever the trial is in session, you can watch a

 More than four dozen tapes of recorded phone calls were played Monday in the trial of two people accused of murdering an FSU law professor for money.

 The case had gone cold until an under cover agent slipped on of the suspects a note back in 2016.

 In April 2016, the murder of FSU law professor Dan Markel was almost two years old.

 Phone taps on the two people now on trial revealed little.

 Sgt.
 Chris Corbett with the Tallahassee Police Department testified in court the theory behind the case is that Markel’s ex-wifes family coordinated the hit.

 The plan, called ‘the bump’, was to have an undercover FBI agent hand Markel’s ex-mother-in-law a note asking for money to help suspect Luis Rivera who was already in jail on drug charges.